aicoders-academy/ai-guards/CONTRIBUTING.md

 3. Push your branch and create a pull request
 4. Describe your changes in the pull request

+## Release Process

+For maintainers who need to release new versions, please refer to [RELEASE.md](RELEASE.md) for detailed instructions on the automated release process.

 ## License

 By contributing to AI Guards, you agree that your contributions will be licensed under the project's license.